Special Collection Treasures feature different materials housed in the Special Collection, Samford University Library.

 Caption: Students at Freshman Orientation August 31, 1971 in the 800 person capacity chapel

 The chapel would be at the center of many activities at Howard after its completion on September 1st, 1960.
-Though it was the newest church in the area it was already distinguished by having a steeple modeled after the first Baptist church in America, built in Providence, Rhode Island in 1775.
+Though it was the newest church in the area it was already distinguished by having the steeple modeled after the first Baptist church in America, built in Providence, Rhode Island in 1775.
 In addition to this historically inspired architecture, multi-colored glass with an antique finish was imported from Germany to finish off the impressive structure.

 Caption: Left image, 1st Baptist church in America; Right image, Reid Chapel